Showing posts with label India. Show all posts

 ๐Ÿ‡บ๐Ÿ‡ธ United States - New York

 Pune, located in the western Indian state of Maharashtra, is the seventh-largest city in India.
-Situated about 160 km southeast of Mumbai (a 3-4 hour drive), Pune is renowned for its connection to the famous Indian guru and philosopher, Osho.
+Situated about 160 km southeast of Mumbai (a 3 hours drive), Pune is renowned for its connection to the famous Indian guru and philosopher Osho.
 The ashram he founded in the city remains a significant tourist attraction, setting it apart from other Indian ashrams.
 Osho's vision was to introduce Western audiences to the practices of yoga, meditation, and Indian philosophy, which has contributed to Pune's popularity as a cultural destination.

 Founded around the 8th century AD, Pune's Sanskrit name means "City of Justice."
 Today, it is a major hub for education and culture, with nine universities and over a hundred educational institutions.
 I've visited Pune several times for work and have used weekends to explore the city and experience its unique vibe.